Why Talent Isn’t Everything When It Comes To Building A New Skill

 From the business world to the athletic world to the arts, hard work is historically tied more closely to success than natural talent alone.
 Personality tests and measures of natural talent can only tell you so much about how likely a person is to succeed in their chosen field.
 Instead, dedication to improve skills and remain vibrant through hard work and dedication is often a more reliable predictor of future success.

-Why talent is more important than experience?
+Why is talent more important than experience?

 In general, experience, practice, and hard work are thought to be more important than natural talent alone.
 Take the business or sports recruitment process, for example.
 While someone with natural talent may be a more attractive prospect, they’re unlikely to be chosen for future opportunities if they’re averse to practice and hard work to gain experience and continue improving their skills.